Kissa Kathmandu Mein

-Kissa Kathmandu Mein (Chaos in Kathmandu) is a Hindi Mini-television series directed by Sandip Ray based on the Feluda story of Satyajit Ray, Jato Kando Kathmandute.
+Kissa Kathmandu Mein (The Episode of Kathmandu) is a Hindi Mini-television series directed by Sandip Ray based on the Feluda story of Satyajit Ray, Jato Kando Kathmandute.
 This series was published in 1986-87 by DD National.

 Plot

 Feluda finds a fake medicine racket is operating from Nepal.
 He goes to Nepal with Jatayu and Topse to catch a murderer, and discovers the case to be far more complicating than it seems.
-While investigating, Jatayu gets drugged and Feluda meets his old enemy Maganlal Meghraj in Kathmandu.
+While investigating, Jatayu gets drugged and Feluda meets Maganlal Meghraj, the head of the gang in Kathmandu.